 You are well aware that an average human mouth has 32 permanent teeth, counting your wisdom teeth as well.
 But there are exceptions here too.
 Some individuals are born with fewer teeth.
-Disturbances during the early stages of tooth formation may result in the congenital absence of one or more teeth.
-Popularly known as hypodontia, missing teeth are a developmental abnormality wherein some of the permanent teeth fail to grow.
+Disturbances during the early stages of tooth formation may result in the congenital absence of one or more teeth, known as Hypodontia or Congenitally missing teeth.

 What Is Hypodontia?

-Hypodontia or CMT (Congenitally Missing Teeth) is present in a list of some of the most commonly occurring developmental oral health conditions.
-People suffering from CMT have only six or fewer permanent teeth.
-The most common congenitally missing teeth are wisdom teeth, upper lateral incisors, and the second premolars.
+Hypodontia is a developmental abnormality wherein one or more permanent teeth fail to grow.
+Missing teeth are present in a list of some of the most commonly occurring developmental oral health conditions.
+People suffering from CMT have six or fewer teeth missing.
+The most common congenitally missing teeth are wisdom teeth, upper lateral incisors, and the second premolars(source).

 What Are the Causes of Hypodontia?

 The condition is associated with genetic or environmental factors during dental growth.
-Missing teeth are the results of increased maternal age, low birth weight, multiple births, early exposure to certain infections, trauma, or drugs.
+Missing teeth are the results of increased maternal age, low birth weight, multiple births and early exposure to certain infections, trauma, or drugs.

-Hypodontia usually is the result of genetic disorders such as ectodermal dysplasia or Down syndrome.
+Hypodontia or CMT (Congenitally Missing Teeth) usually is the result of genetic disorders such as ectodermal dysplasia or Down syndrome.
 Yet, people with cleft lip and palate also have a risk of missing teeth.